September 18-19, 2015

 TRACK G: Self-Governance.
 Rules, regulations, and continuous monitoring by outsiders are the norm for most governance solutions, but they are inflexible and often quite costly.
 When corporations choose socially-responsible behavior and/or executives possess an internal moral compass that translates into ethically-sound decisions and actions, society often benefits as does the corporation.
 Thus, this track seeks to understand the potential and limits of self-governance.

 TRACK H: Teaching Corporate Governance.
 This track seeks to enhance the teaching of corporate governance within our educational programs.
 Specifically, we welcome such innovations as new case studies, teaching tips, simulations, experiential exercises that have been used to convey important corporate governance concepts and relationships.
 In addition, any research related to online education and innovative teaching delivery mechanisms are welcome.

 Focus: Environmental, Social and Governance (ESG) Issues

 Three internationally recognized experts were invited to campus during the week of May 19, 2014, in conjuction with the Bentley Global Business Ethics Symposium.
 They joined a group of competitively chosen doctoral students in a series of presentations and discussions, including one-on-one feedback between expert and student.

 Call for Papers: Due February 15, 2013

-Three competitively selected PhD students will join three internationally recognized experts on the Bentley University campus to work on ESG issues.
-The program includes one-on-one scholarly training for selected PhD students and participation in "Teaching Business Ethics" workshops.
+Three competitively selected PhD students joined three internationally recognized experts on the Bentley University campus to work on ESG issues.
+The program included one-on-one scholarly training for selected PhD students and participation in "Teaching Business Ethics" workshops.